ufou/sd-agent/tests/README.md

 We use the newly released [docker-based infrastructure](http://blog.travis-ci.com/2014-12-17-faster-builds-with-container-based-infrastructure/).

 To add a new flavour, append your `TRAVIS_FLAVOR` to [.travis.yml](../.travis.yml).

-# Appveyor

-Its configuration is stored in [appveyor.yml](../appveyor.yml).

-It's using the same command as Travis, `rake ci:run[flavor]`, but runs only tests with the `windows` attr: `@attr('windows', requires='flavor')`.
-It tests only Windows-specific checks, with python 2.7 (32 and 64 bits).

-Third parties softwares are not build from source, instead it uses [pre-installed programs](http://www.appveyor.com/docs/installed-software#services-and-databases).

-Appveyor is caching gems & pywin32 exe (needed for WMI), there is no custom caching.

-To add a new flavour, append the flavor to the comma-separated list of `FLAVORS` to [appveyor.yml](../appveyor.yml).

 # Add an integration test